FEUP-LTW-2024/ltw-project-2024-ltw12g01/README.md

 ## Important Topics
-    For being easier to interact with all the features, we are evidianting some topics:
+    For being easier to interact with all the features, we are showcasing some topics:
 #### Our user privelege system has 3 classes, buyer,  buyer/seller and admin.
     -All users start being buyers only, when they list a product they, gain the status buyer/seller beign able to see and manage their posted products.
     -Admins, can edit/delete posted products and edit/delete users information and status.